srduck/toll-srduck/README.md

 # toll-srduck
-My first project at course "Java Developer"
+This is my first project at course "Java Developer"